Zuena Aziz: Career

 Aziz joined the Bangladesh Civil Service in 1984 as an admin cadre and started working in 1986 after her training.
 She was the Thana Nirbahi Officer of Sreepur Upazila.

 Aziz was the joint secretary of the Local Government Division in 2012.
 While she was the Senior Secretary at the Ministry of Social Welfare, she implemented the National Social Security Strategy.
 She was promoted to secretary in May 2016 and was appointed a member of the Bangladesh Planning Commission.

 On 1 January 2020, Aziz was appointed the Principal Coordinator for Sustainable Development Goals at the Prime Minister's Office of Sheikh Hasina.
 She replaced Md Abul Kalam Azad.

 In April 2022, Aziz was awarded the BASIS (Bangladesh Association of Software and Information Services) Luna Shamsuddoha Award.
 She was an advisor of the Bangladesh Girl Guides Association.
 Md.
 Akther Hossain succeeded her as the Principal Coordinator for Sustainable Development Goals at the Prime Minister's Office of Sheikh Hasina.

+After the fall of the Sheikh Hasina led Awami League government, a murder case was filed against Aziz by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.